CoinFlip Logo

 What Are Smart Contracts and Why Are They Important?

-The concept of smart contracts has only gradually crept its way into public consciousness over the past twenty years, but with increasingly widespread knowledge of cryptocurrency and the possible benefits of their use, smart contracts are quickly gaining popularity and taking their place as an essential part of the decentralized finance world.
+The concept of smart contracts has gradually crept its way into public consciousness over the past twenty years, but with increasingly widespread knowledge of cryptocurrency and the possible benefits of their use, smart contracts are quickly gaining popularity and taking their place as an essential part of the decentralized finance world.

 What exactly is a Smart Contract?